Chu29/Chu29/README.md

 I'm a software engineer and hardware technician based in Cameroon, building across the full stack from bare-metal systems to deployed web applications.
 I enjoy solving real-world problems through clean code, thoughtful architecture, and systems that actually work.

 Currently training at **REBASE CODE CAMP**, sharpening my skills in full-stack development and modern engineering practices.

+#### ⚡ Fun Fact

+I started in hardware and IT support before moving into software, so I understand systems from the ground up.
+Whether it's diagnosing a network issue, setting up a machine, or building a web app, I'm not intimidated by the boundary between code and physical infrastructure.

 ```typescript
 const chu = {